binary42/avedac/aved-classifier/README.txt

 2. System Requirements

-3. Installation on Linux
+3. Installation on Linux or MacOSX

-4. Installation on MacOSX

-5. Developer Notes
+4. Developer Notes

 1. Overview